 So how to achieve this simple-sounding AOS effect?
 How hard can it be?
 Well, it all depends on how well you know your product and your target audience.
-Anyways, there are two outcomes – seeing positive results in a short period of time after doing a good optimization or not seeing any results in a longer period of time and eventually quitting.
-Obviously, we all want to achieve that first outcome, so I recommend following this steps:
+Anyways, there are two outcomes – seeing positive results in a short period after doing a good optimisation or not seeing any results in a longer period and eventually quitting.
+We all want to achieve that first outcome, so I recommend following these steps:

 Get to know your targeted customers – imagine that you’re one of the potential customers, for whom the app is intended, and start thinking about which words you’ll most likely type when searching in the store.
 Also, try to understand which keywords are used when the potential customers are searching for apps similar to yours.
 In other words, get into their heads and start speaking their language!

-Off page factors can be different, depending on the store in which the apple is published.
-Apple takes more data into consideration then Google, so everything from total number of downloads, CTR (click-through rate) and app updates to reviews and discard rates can be a relevance factor.
+Off-page factors can be different, depending on the store in which the apple is published.
+Apple takes more data into consideration than Google, so everything from the total number of downloads, CTR (click-through rate) and app updates to reviews and discard rates can be a relevance factor.

-Get an app ranking system and analytics – after going through all of the previous steps, you might want to try out using an app ranking system in order to send personalized marketing campaigns and get your analytics and insights in one place.
-That will simplify the whole process, will provide you with more personalized communication with your potential customers and will bring you quicker to the desired results.
+Get an app ranking system and analytics – after going through all of the previous steps, you might want to try out using an app ranking system to send personalised marketing campaigns and get your analytics and insights in one place.
+That will simplify the whole process, will provide you with more personalised communication with your potential customers and will bring you quickly to the desired results.

 That pretty much wraps ups what every app developer should know about AOS.
 Apps shouldn’t be just made and then left alone in the big, overpopulated stores….they need some nurturing too, so invest your time in AOS and help your apps to be found, used and loved!